Hardcore Cork:

 Why should we care?

-You wouldn’t think of it, but rocks can tell us a lot.
-They are a real tool to understand the planet’s past history.
+You might not think so, but rocks can tell us a lot.
+They're a real tool towards understanding the planet’s past and present conditions.
 By studying them we can learn how the climate in Cork has changed through time, what types of animals or plants were present in the area millions of years ago, whether there were mountains nearby, and much more.

 Geology helps us to understand the near and far future.
-With our current global climate changing rapidly, we can use information from the past to understand how the Earth has evolved over time.
+With our current global climate changing rapidly, we can use information from the past to understand how the conditions on Earth have evolved over time.

 Further, geology has loads of applications in our daily lives which many people don’t even know about.
 You need geology: